Jimi Hendrix (1942-1970): a Musician from Seattle, Washington, USA.

-ohnny Allen Hendrix was born in Seattle, Washington on 27 Nov.
-1942 and was raised by his Cherokee Indian Mother and Black father who, at age 3, changed his name to John Marshall and bought him his first guitar.
+ohnny Allen Hendrix (27 November 1942 - September 18, 1970) was born in Seattle, Washington and was raised by his Cherokee Indian Mother and Black father who, at age 3, changed his name to John Marshall and bought him his first guitar.
 Over his youth he taught himself the instrument by listening to rock 'n' Roll and blues artists like Muddy Waters, Robert Johnson, B.B.
 King and Chuck Berry.
 Being left handed, he routinely played his guitar upside down and reversed the strings.
-To avoid the US Vietnam draft, he enlisted with the paratroopers and was subsequently discharged in 1962 for medical reasons resulting from an injurysustained from a rough jump.
+To avoid the US Vietnam draft, he enlisted with the paratroopers and was subsequently discharged in 1962 for medical reasons resulting from an injury sustained from a rough jump.
 A year later he was backing such acts as The Isley Brothers, Little Richard and Ike And Tina Turner.
-Getting a contract with Ed Chaplin, he would strike up a relationship with soul singer Curtis Knight, an artist who legend has it wrote the song The Ballad Of Jimi in 1965 after hearing Hendrix prophesized his own death date due in 1970.
+Getting a contract with Ed Chaplin, he would strike up a relationship with soul singer Curtis Knight, an artist who legend has it wrote the song The Ballad Of Jimi in 1965 after hearing Hendrix prophesied his own death date due in 1970.
 The following year he founded his own band as Jimmy James & The Blue Flames.
 He was discovered by Chas Chandler of The Animals shortly later and was invited to London to audition.
 The resulting one-off 'Polydor' 45 Hey Joe with Neil Redding (Real Name: David Redding;bass) and Mitch Mitchell (Real Name: John Mitchell; drums) got a UK 10 shortly after release near Christmas of 1966.
-Chandler had a chat with Kit Lambert, and Jimi was subsequently signed to Lambert's star-up 'Track" label and shortly later the Jimi Hendrix Experience formerly opened shop.
+Chandler had a chat with Kit Lambert, and Hendrix was subsequently signed to Lambert's star-up 'Track" label and shortly later the Jimi Hendrix Experience formerly opened shop.

 See All... ⏬